atiumcache/game_of_life/README.md

 ![](images/acorn_seed.png)

-Conway's Game of Life is a cellular automaton, a mathematical model, and a simulation of a two-dimensional grid of square cells.
+The Game of Life is a cellular automaton, a mathematical model, and a simulation of a two-dimensional grid of square cells.
 Each cell can be in one of two states, alive or dead.
 The state of a cell evolves over discrete time steps based on a set of rules:

 - **Underpopulation**: A live cell with fewer than two live neighbors dies (loneliness).
 - **Survival**: A live cell with two or three live neighbors survives to the next generation.